xthydra/GP_Terrain_Editor/README.md

 3) it will page the terrains in a vector, render terrains and trees based on distance

-4) it will generate blendmaps and normalmaps based on the heightfield and save it
+4) it will generate blendmaps and normalmaps based on the heightfield and save it in PNG file

 5) it can save the terrains in a binary file